sk837/DA-FM4700-Installation-Guide/README.md

 # DA-FM4700 Installation Guide

-## About This Project

-This repository contains a camera mount installation guide that I created while working at IDIS.

-The guide explains the installation process using both text and images to help users understand the procedure more easily.

-## My Role

-- Created installation guide content
-- Edited layout and images
-- Reviewed English documentation
-- Worked with developers to verify technical information

-### Tools

-- Adobe InDesign
-- Adobe Illustrator
-- GitHub Markdown

-# DA-FM4700 Ceiling Mount Bracket Installation Guide

 ## Overview

 This guide explains how to install the DA-FM4700 ceiling mounting bracket for the camera system.